f5devcentral/f5-distributed-cloud-labs-101/networking/docs/lab1/voltconsole.rst

 You should have already been granted access to a Volterra tenant.

 After you login you will need to identify the namespace that has been allocated to you.
-It will usually comprise as part of your name.
-For example if you have the last name of "chen" you can find that there is a namespace of "eric-chen".
+It will be the user part of your F5 email address with "." replaced by "-".
+For example if your email address is a.hooley@f5.com, there is a namespace of "a-hooley".
 Take note of this name and use it in later steps to make it easier for others to distinguish between resources in shared namespaces.

 .. image:: find-namespace.png

-.. note:: Namespace is a term that is commonly used in Kubernetes.
+.. note:: Namespace is a term commonly used in Kubernetes.
 It can be thought of as a grouping of resources.

 Exercise 2: Create a Site Token
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~